 Having enough money in your savings to cover a decent down payment on a home is a good indicator that you’re ready to be a homeowner.
 And if you have the income to handle closing costs and fees, you’re even better equipped to buy a home.

 Disposable income that can go towards home expenses like new appliances, repairs and renovations is an important factor of homeownership.
 If your budget allows for these things, you should consider buying a home.

-If you’ve figured out that you’re ready to buy your first home, head over to our first-time home buyers’ guide to learn all about the home buying process and what you need to get started.
-Connect with your American Family Insurance agent to learn about your home insurance options and build a policy that fits your new home and your life.
+If you've decided that you're ready to buy a home, check out our our first-time home buyers’ guide to learn all about the home buying process and how to financially prepare to buy a house.
+This guide will help you with everything you need to get started.